ImplFerris/pico-pico/src/core-concepts/basics/pico-led-on-button-press.md

 ## Clone the existing project

-You can clone (or refer) project I created and navigate to the `button` folder.
+You can clone (or refer) the project I created and navigate to the `button` folder.

 ```sh
 git clone https://github.com/ImplFerris/pico2-embassy-projects